py1u/ArtrDev/docs/artr-setup/Using Github.md

 #### What is Github
 GitHub is a web-based platform that uses Git for version control.
 It allows our developers to work on projects simultaneously.
 This documentation provides a comprehensive guide to using GitHub commands.

+Currently we have three Repos:

+1. Artr: The main platform we are developing
+2. ArtrDev: The documentation and tracking platform for developers
+3. ArtrSpaceAI: The AI agent for Artr's fraud detection system

 #### What is our Github

 Here is the direct link to Artr: https://github.com/ArtrSpace/Artr